gatsbyjs/gatsby-source-wordpress-experimental/.github/ISSUE_TEMPLATE/this-package-is-deprecated.md

 ---
-name: This package is deprecated
+name: This package has moved to github.com/gatsbyjs/gatsby
 about: This package is deprecated, please open new issues at https://github.com/gatsbyjs/gatsby/issues/new
 title: ''
 labels: ''